arangodb/arangodb-tinkerpop-provider/README.md

 - Element IDs must be strings
 - The underscore character (`_`) is used as a separator for collection names (e.g., `myGraph_myCol`).
 Therefore, it cannot be used in:
-    - graph name (`gremlin.arangodb.conf.graph.name`)
+    - Graph name (`gremlin.arangodb.conf.graph.name`)
-    - labels
+    - Labels
-    - element IDs
+    - Element IDs

 ## Persistent Structure